- 2,027,840 Acre Feet

 As a lifelong avid fishermen with a biology background, I support the preservation of endangered species and the preservation of ecosystems, however I also believe that as hard as we try to understand the effects of only one factor on an ecosystem–there is no wisdom unless we address all the factors at once and that seems impossible to achieve with our political system.
 Thus, fighting over one thing like striper predation is a waste of effort .
 Unfortunately, the politics of water–the need for irrigation and drinking water –overshadows the concerns of a relatively few fishermen.
 We sports fishermen are not as big a lobby as we think and we are not as large a harvester of fish, even with no limits, as the commercial fishermen or the “the pumps”.
 We need to use tools like “saving endangered species” to leverage our power against the majority who don’t care about fish or eco systems.
 We fishermen are the idealists and the witness to the changes.
-We are intimate with the ecosystem and we must try like Spartans to fight the great powers that would suck the delta dry.
-Catch and release is the first step especially since studies have shown so much mercury to exist in delta stripers.
+We are intimate with the ecosystem and we must try like Spartans to fight the great powers that would suck the delta dry and blame the demise of Salmon on Stripers.
+I often wonder if Striper fishing in California will ever be as good as it was in the old days.
+Im not sure why it isn’t better now since the terrible water policies in California favor Striped Bass habitat and stripers are very resilient living in fresh, brackish and salt water.
+Catch and release is good first step especially since studies have shown so much mercury to exist in delta stripers.
 Current consumption recommendations seem in line with current limits and the healthiest of people can only eat one Striped Bass meal a week safely according to the OEHHA.
 I like to eat Stripers and l follow the guidelines and eat at most only one meal a week .

-In my opinion, because both sides of the controversy only agree that Stripers do eat salmon and both sides are uncertain as to the real effect of decreasing that predation.
-Let us all remember that the entire Stripe Bass Fishery is the result of only 400 fish and that they are a very prolific non native species.
+Let us all remember that the entire Stripe Bass Fishery is the result of only 400 fish and that they are a very prolific and resilient non native species.
 When they dumped those 400 fish into the bay in 1879, they let the genie out of the bottle and there is no putting it back in my opinion.
 Eradication of Stripers even with a full on effort to do so seems unlikely based on the 130 year history of Stripers in California.
 So much emotion about the regulations wiping out the striper population without a real idea of fishery management is evident.
 The water diversions are key for sure and as a united front we should fight those lobbies as hard as we can.
 Sound judgement by Bioligists (my professor at UC Davis when I was a Fisheries Biology Major–Peter Moyle) is what is needed and often science does not support that which seems obvious.
 We could have possibly hurt our cause by not allowing the regulations recommendations to pass.
 By saying no to the DFG biologist , we are saying no to more research.
 Research that would eventually point to the need for more water in the delta and NOT the eradication of striped bass.

 2013 will go down as California’s driest year in recorded history.
 Redding and Red Bluff both shattered their driest year records, Redding received just 12.8” of rain since Jan.
 1 with Red Bluff getting only 5.42” of rain.
 On that note, as much as I despise Southern California for taking northern Califonia water that we need for our own farming and consumption, I know that the lobby to preserve and enhance the movement of water from North to South is powerful, politically connected, and wealthy.
 San Luis Reservoir is the heart of that system and wont go dry as long as that lobby exists.